AdrianWR/ElasticSearch-Stack/README.md

 # How to Deploy

 This project relies heavily on **Terraform** and Helm to deploy the systems described here.
 For those unaware, [Terraform](https://www.terraform.io/) is a infrastructure-as-code provisioning tool, enabling us to provision API-managed resources in the simple HCL language, but very powerful at its capabilities.
+If you don't Terraform on your local setup, install it following the instructions at [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/aws-get-started).

 By default, the project doesn't have a DO account configured to deploy the infrastructure.
 To deploy it, one must generate a Digital Ocean access token following the instructions found on [How to Create a Personal Access Token](https://docs.digitalocean.com/reference/api/create-personal-access-token/).
 Remember to save the token value, as you have only one chance to copy it.
 Save the token in a variable called `do_token` in a `terraform.tfvars` file (There are other options to save/apply this variable, but personally I find this the easiest one, though it lacks some security).